 Maybe all of that is finally past me, I am not that girl of eighteen anymore, I am a woman of thirty-six; the girl who heard the endless click and grate of those driveway stones, the girl who twisted away from Mike Rosenblatt’s hand when he tried to comfort her because it was a Jewish hand, was half a life ago.
 That silly little mermaid is dead.
 I can forget her now and just be myself.

 The statement above is a thought from Patricia Uris, Stan’s wife.
 Her thought showed her transcendence from childhood into adulthood.
-She brags to herself about how much she had matured from eighteen to thirty-six years.
-‘It’ is a book that focuses on the loss of childhood innocence, not only for the members of the Losers club but for others as well.
+She brags about how much she has matured from eighteen to thirty-six years.
+“It” is a book that focuses on the loss of childhood innocence, not only for the members of the Losers Club but for others as well.

 I doubt if any kid who hadn’t been through the things we went through ever did, he said.
 But I said them… and I meant them.

-Here Bill and Ben reminisced on the events that had happened to them as children and how those events had affected them while growing up.
-Though each of the losers club members had a great life, they could never forget the horror of their childhood, and that horror stuck with them even as they matured into adults.
+Here, Bill and Ben reminisced about the events that had happened to them as children and how they affected them while growing up.
+Though each member of the Losers Club had a great life, they could never forget the horror of their childhood, and that dread stuck with them even as they matured into adults.

 If this is the stuff adults have to think about, I never want to grow up.

-Here Bill makes this statement to show his fear of not wanting to mature out of our childhood.
-Bill felt guilty as he thought he was using his friends to settle the score between him and his brother’s murderer.
-His resolve for revenge, he thought, was a selfish and unnecessary desire since his brother was already dead, this made him scared of himself and the adult thoughts he felt he was having.
+Bill makes this statement to show his fear of not wanting to mature from childhood.
+He felt guilty as he realized he was using his friends to settle the score between him and his brother’s murderer.
+Bill’s resolve for revenge, he thought, was a selfish and unnecessary desire since his brother was already dead; this made him scared of himself and the adult thoughts he felt he was having.

 Eddie discovered one of his childhood’s great truths.
 Grownups are the real monsters, he thought.

 This quote shows one of the realizations Eddie made after growing up.
 Eddie realized that childhood is peaceful, and they were better off as children than adults.
-He realized that in growing up, one turns into the things they hate the most.
+He discovered that people turn into the things they hate the most when they become adults.

 Friendship